reuteras/irtools/wsb/README.md

 First enable Windows Sandbox by running **Add and remove Windows features** and adding Windows Sandbox.

-Then start a PowerShell terminal and download the code.
+Now start a PowerShell terminal and download the code.
+You have to have git available to use this tool.
+Not only to checkout the code from the repository.

 	git clone https:/github.com/reuteras/irtools.git
 	cd irtools\wsb